br0k3V/AdvUI/README.md

 # Updates
-An important update is coming soon. br0k3UI Dev 0.99 includes: Toggles, Loading Screens, New Home Screen, Better UI, and Pages
+A very epic important update is coming soon. br0k3UI BETA 1 includes: Configs, Dropdowns, Sliders, Cleaner Source Script and Draggable UI
 # Weaknesses of br0k3UI
 Toggles don't have a Toggle Off function meaning that you can't turn a toggle off (pls somebody help me with this)